Service Accounts, authentication and authorization

 With Conduktor Gateway, you can decide where you'd like the client authentication & authorization to be made.
 This means that you can either:

-- Delegate them at the backing Kafka cluster (Delegated SASL Authentication) - Gateway forwards the clients credentials to the Kafka cluster to authenticate them and retrieve their ACLs
+- Delegate them to the backing Kafka cluster (Delegated SASL Authentication) - Gateway forwards the clients credentials to the Kafka cluster to authenticate them and retrieve their ACLs

-- Handle them at Gateway (using the supported Clients Authentication Methods) - Gateway authenticates the clients and manages their ACLs
+- Handle them with Gateway (using the supported Clients Authentication Methods) - Gateway authenticates the clients and manages their ACLs

 Delegated SASL Authentication